oroinc/documentation/backend/api/actions.rst

 get_metadata Action
 ^^^^^^^^^^^^^^^^^^^

-This action retrieves metadata of an entity.
+This action retrieves the metadata of an entity.

 The context class: |MetadataContext|.